miracleAI-Lab/ton-game-sdk/README.md

-# game-engines-sdk - Phaser 3 UI Components Library
+## ton-game-sdk - Phaser 3 UI Components Library and utilities

-game-engines-sdk is a UI component library and utilities for the TON blockchain bindings in the Phaser game engine.
+ton-game-sdk is a UI component library and utilities for the TON blockchain bindings in the Phaser game engine.

 ## Key Features